Joseph-Heetel/BlazorChat/Documentation/customforms.md

 ## Usage Procedures

 * Setup
-    1. If not already on the server, AdminApi is used to upload the form schema
+    1. If not already in the database, AdminApi is used to upload the form schema
     1. AdminApi is used to send a new message into a relevant channel (create if necessary)
     1. AdminApi is used to configure and attach a form request to the message
     1. The users client is notified that the message has been updated